HSLdevcom/digitransit-site/pages/en/developers/apis/1-routing-api/bicycling/index.md

 2. Press play in GraphiQL to execute the query.

-### City bike station and its current bike availability details
+### Single city bike station and its current bike availability details

 1. Click [this link](https://api.digitransit.fi/graphiql/hsl?query=%7B%0A%20%20bikeRentalStation(id%3A%22070%22)%20%7B%0A%20%20%20%20stationId%0A%20%20%20%20name%0A%20%20%20%20bikesAvailable%0A%20%20%20%20spacesAvailable%0A%20%20%20%20lat%0A%20%20%20%20lon%0A%20%20%20%20allowDropoff%0A%20%20%7D%0A%7D) to run the query below in GraphiQL.
 It should fetch the city bike station and its current bike availability details.